cmsuhre/Azure-SOC/README.md

 ## Conclusion

-Upon review, the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
-In addition, it is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+After applying the security controls, there was a significant drop in the number of security events and incidents, clearly showing how effective these measures were.
+It's also important to point out that if the network resources had been in heavy use by regular users, we might have seen even more security events and alerts during the 24 hours after implementing the controls.